Chinese New Year 2024 - Prepare your business for the impact

 The impact to transit times is increasing exponentially for example: Ocean Alliance operates a weekly service between North Europe and China, with a transit time of approximately 38 days from Rotterdam to Shanghai in China.
 That transit has increased to 53 days.
 The empty containers due to discharge mid-January will now arrive too late so; we anticipate a late surge of shippers trying to source and stuff containers to meet with already stretched capacity.

 We anticipate that the equipment shortage will impact Chinese export volumes in their entirety and, as a result, pressure on rates will be felt across all modes and trade corridors including (but not limited to) US, Australia, South America, and Europe.

 As a consequence of the above, the increase in rates for Air and Sea transport is expected to continue and we will likely see the introduction of further Peak Season and Contingency surcharges in the coming weeks.

 To prepare your business for the upcoming Chinese New Year, we recommend that you consider creating a forecast for a longer period of time.
-In this forecast, it is important to not only make a plan for the time before the Chinese New Year, but also for the time that comes after the celebration, as the repercussions of the Chinese New Year might be felt well into the spring.
-For this reason, you might also benefit from considering a deeper inventory than normal to support an easier end user delivery in your supply chain in the time after the Chinese New Year.
+Planning should be considered for pre and post Chinese New Year, as the repercussions of the combined factors are expected to continue into the spring.
+Should drought continue to impact the canals, the ramifications might be felt the summer months and second half of 2024.
+For this reason, considering of a deeper inventory than normal could support an easier end user delivery in your supply chain post-Chinese New Year.

 Finally, we encourage you to reach out to your local DSV office.
 We are here to assist you, and through our extensive global network and vast experience in navigating any market situation, our skilled colleagues can help you find alternatives and provide you with the best solutions for your business’ logistics needs.